mikicz/ucl-photonics-oss-talks/oss.md

 layout: section
 ---

-# GitHub
+# git / GitHub

 ---

-# Intro to GitHub
+# Intro to git / GitHub

 <v-clicks>

-- *Repository* - a collection of files, main unit on GitHub
+- *Repository* - a collection of files, main unit in git
 - *Commit* - a change to some number of files
 - *Branch* - collection of commits
 - *Pull Request* - a request to merge one branch into another one